 In comparison with most psychiatric diagnoses, gaming disorder—or gaming-related health problems more generally—still has a relatively short history.
-Research community is still far from unanimous on what these problems are (Aarseth et al. 2017, Griffiths et al. 2016).
-As the gaming disorder diagnosis holds the criterion of ‘significant distress and impairment’, researchers owe it to the billions of players and their close ones worldwide to form a clearer understanding of what is known about the manifestations of such distress.
+The research community is still far from unanimous on what these problems are (Aarseth et al. 2017, Griffiths et al. 2016).
+As the gaming disorder diagnosis entails ‘significant distress and impairment’, researchers owe it to the billions of players and their close ones worldwide to form a clearer understanding of what is known about the manifestations of such distress.
 This study aims to shed more light on the issue by synthesizing the extant evidence on problems and their context as reported in cases of gaming treatment-seekers.

+Present Study

 Although it is beyond the present methodology to systematically review the entire field of gaming disorder research, almost all peer reviewed article publications (we estimate more than 95%) are driven by quantitative or statistical methods.
-Based on searches in PubMed (February 2024), no less than 228 meta-analyses (including umbrella reviews; e.g., Colder Carras et al. 2020) and/or reviews (including narrative reviews) have already been published on gaming disorder (with an alternative search word “game addiction”)..
+Based on searches in PubMed (February 2024), no less than 228 meta-analyses (including umbrella reviews; e.g., Colder Carras et al. 2020) and/or reviews (including narrative reviews) have already been published on gaming disorder (with an alternative search word “game addiction”).
 We were, however, able to find but one review focusing on qualitative findings (Douglas et al. 2008), and the focus of this meta-synthesis was on the diverse types of “internet addiction” (reviewing 10 articles), thus addressing gaming-related problems only tangentially.

 Despite the lack of focus on qualitative and case studies, review authors often select one or more such publications as examples of clinical evidence.
 For example, Kuss & Griffiths (2012) cite a few qualitative studies in two sentences, whereas a review that aims to understand the underlying cognitive psychology of the disorder (King & Delfabbro 2014) cites one case study in the limitations.
 In an influential review provided by a group of clinicians and researchers convened via the WHO (Saunders et al. 2017), likewise, a few selected case reports are mentioned—e.g., one where “prolonged sitting at computer” was the direct cause of death (Lee 2004)—but it remains unclear how representative these selected cases are of the gaming disorder construct.